ArjunaCluster/ArjunaUsers/getting_started/linux.md

 ## Git

-**[Pro Git](https://git-scm.com/book/en/v2):** Despite the name this is a very accessible book, that does dive deep in later chapters.
+**[Pro Git](https://git-scm.com/book/en/v2):** Despite the name, Pro Git, is a very accessible book.
 We recommend starting with the following chapters:

-    - [Git Basics]: Quick, but through introduction to using git
+    - [Git Basics]: Quick but thorough introduction to using git
     - [Git Branching]: Solid intro into what branches are and how to use them

 [Git Basics]: https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
 [Git Branching]: https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell

-**[Learn Git Branching]:** An interactive simulator of a git with easy to follow tutorials and a great visual representation of what's going on.
+**[Learn Git Branching]:** An interactive simulator of a git with easy to follow tutorials and a great visual representation of what is going on.

 [Learn Git Branching]: https://learngitbranching.js.org/